speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 Program → Build dataflow graph → Propagate constants through edges → Fold operations
 ```

-This isn't just a performance difference—it's a fundamental difference in what each approach can discover.
+This isn't just a performance difference, it's a fundamental difference in what each approach can discover.

 ### SCCP: Sparse Conditional Constant Propagation